Mathnerd314/stroscot/docs/Commentary/Exceptions.rst

 Exception menagerie
 ===================

 The first question is what an exception is.
 Let us try to classify all the exceptions, everything that can use an exception-like semantic.
-The space of exceptions is unquestionably large so this list is probably incomplete.
+The set of exceptions is unquestionably large so this list is probably incomplete.

 Failure
 -------